nshiab/simple-data-analysis/README.md

 </script>
 ```

+## SDA with NodeJS and other runtimes

+## SDA with Observable notebooks

 ## SDA-Flow

 This project is related to [SDA-Flow](https://github.com/nshiab/simple-data-analysis-flow), which allows you to use the simple-data-analysis.js library without code.
 Test it here (still under heavy development and still running with v1.x): https://nshiab.github.io/simple-data-analysis-flow/.